amyrbrown/assets/papers/software-carpentry-lessons-learned/software-carpentry-lessons-learned.md

 ### Version 1: Red Light

 In 1995-96,
-Greg Wilson organized a series of articles in *IEEE Computational Science & Engineering* titled, "What Should Computer Scientists Teach to Physical Scientists and Engineers?"
+the author organized a series of articles in *IEEE Computational Science & Engineering* titled, "What Should Computer Scientists Teach to Physical Scientists and Engineers?"
 (Wilson1996).
 The articles grew out of the frustration he had working with scientists